tristanpenman/chaos/README.md

 The [haskell](./haskell/) directory contains an attempt to implement Kosinski / RLE decompression using Haskell.
 This would probably be considered terrible Haskell code, as I wrote it very early on in my attempts to learn Haskell.

+## Dependencies

+Building Chaos requires Qt 5 or 6 development tools to be installed, as well as CMake.

+On Ubuntu:

+    sudo apt install qt6-base-dev cmake

+You may also need to install these two libraries.
+Without these, QtWidgets may not be found:

+    sudo apt install libgl1-mesa-dev libglvnd-dev

 ## Build

-This version of the code can be built using Qt versions 5 and 6.
-Assuming you have Qt and CMake installed, the basic build steps are as follows:
+Once you have Qt and CMake installed, the basic build steps are as follows:

     git clone --recurse-submodules https://github.com/tristanpenman/chaos.git
     cd chaos/qt